parthkohli92/Stocks-and-Crypto-Analysis/README.md

 3. The Sentiment Analysis is then done on the Summaries, and a sentiment score is generated via Transformers Pipeline classified as POSITIVE OR NEGATIVE.
 4. The Final Output Csv is present in the repository.

-The Scraping of News Articles are done from [Yahoo Finance.](https://finance.yahoo.com/)
+The Scraping of News Articles is done from [Yahoo Finance.](https://finance.yahoo.com/)